Storing Passwords - The Wrong, Better and Even Better Way

 In order to login to a website, there's no need for the site to actually know what that user's password is, they just need to be able to tell if you've entered the same password as when you registered.

-Note : It is possible for more than one value to result in the same hash.
+Note : It is possible for more than one input value to result in the same hash.
 This is called hash collision.
 It's pretty unlikely to get hash collision unless you're using very large datasets, but it is a possibility.
-I've never come across it myself though.
-But it does happen.
+I've never come across it myself, although it does happen.
+The danger with hash collision is that someone doesn't need to know the original password, if they can find something which hashes to the same result, then they can just use that.

 $password_hash = hash("sha256", "iamawesome");